Non Convertible Debentures (NCD): Meaning, Taxation, Interest Rate, Example

 • Non-Performing Assets (NPAs): Companies should set aside at least 50% of their assets for bad loans.
 This shows they manage risks well.

-• Interest Coverage Ratio (ICR): A high ICR means the company can easily pay interest on its loans, making it safer.
+• Interest Coverage Ratio (ICR): A high ICR indicates the company can easily cover its interest payments, making it safer.

 • Your Tax Slab: NCDs are best for people in lower tax slabs (10% or 20%) because taxes reduce your returns in higher slabs.